Connect with others who understand.

 There are a number of imaging techniques used to find ovarian cancer.
 Once the cancer is detected, your doctor will determine the size of the tumors and if the cancer has spread anywhere in the body.
 Understanding the spread of cancer helps determine the stages of ovarian cancer.

 Ultrasound imaging is the most common technique used to detect ovarian cancer.
-An ultrasound transducer is placed on the abdomen above the ovaries or into the vagina, and sound waves bounce off the ovaries to form a picture.
+An ultrasound transducer is placed on the abdomen above the ovaries or with a transducer placed into the vagina, and sound waves bounce off the ovaries to form a picture.

 Computed tomography (CT) or positron emission tomography (PET) scans may be performed to confirm an ovarian cancer diagnosis.
 This type of imaging gives the doctor a detailed look inside the body from different angles.
 These scans can image large tumors and enlarged lymph nodes and detect signs of metastasis (spread of the cancer).